roubertedgar/workshoptw/README.md

 **Using ViewModel on MainActivity**
 If you look at the MainActivity, y'll see that we are fetching our places directly on the View.
 Following the MVVM rules, we gonna use a ViewModel to work with Model layer for us.
 One thing here is that we already have a ViewModel for Place, and we can reuse it adding the fetch method that will returns all place to the MainActivity.

-**Ok, starting by the PlaceViewModel...** we need a method that will return all places for us, so, we start to moving the fetch logic from MainActivity to PlaceViewModel, calling the PlaceDAO.
+**Ok, starting by the PlaceViewModel...** we need a method that will return all places for us.
+The PlaceDAO contains the getAll method, that returns a Flowable observable of ReactiveXso, we start to moving the fetch logic from MainActivity to PlaceViewModel, calling the PlaceDAO.

 ```kotlin